tylerhutcherson/CvilleParkingModel/README.md

-# SFC Quick Start
+# Boilerplate

-This repo is intended to give devs the empty pieces they need to get a Skafos project up and running.
+- This notebook is intended to be the starting point for your new project

 This repo contains:
 - `metis.config.yml` - a config file detailing jobs, resource allocations and project tokens